 Again, the decision about which type of exchange to use will depend on the unique needs and requirements of the investor and the transaction.
-In many cases, a Delayed Exchange will suffice, but one of the other options can be used if the circumstances dictate.
+In many cases, a Delayed Exchange will suffice, but one of the other options for a 1031 exchange can be used if the circumstances dictate.

 A Note About Qualified Intermediaries